 If there appears to be an inappropriate action or slight say something.
 Silence is our enemy.

-This is a time for each of us to make the extra effort to get to know our community, to get to know blacks in our community.
+This is a time for each of us to make the extra effort to get to know our community.
+More specifically, to get to know the Black people, Indigenous Peoples, and people of color in our community.

 Register to Vote